yash-yewale/Heart-Disease-Prediction-by-using-ML/README.md

 ## Conclusion

 This project demonstrates the power of machine learning in healthcare by providing a predictive tool for heart disease detection.
-It can assist healthcare professionals in making informed decisions and improving patient outcomes.
+It can assist healthcare professionals in making informed decisions and improving patient outcomes